 So that covers how I save money, but how do I make money?

 Well, I get a student loan and a student bursary.
 While I don’t have a job, I essentially work online for an hour or two every day.
 This includes doing stuff like matched betting, completing surveys, and basically anything I can!
-It varies a lot, and there’s quite a lot to what I do.
-I’ll be sure to make a post on it sometime!

 I do, but there’s too many to write in an answer like this.
 I’ll write a post about all my favourite gear one day.
 Until then, feel free to contact me or leave a comment asking for advice on something specific!